seletskiy/jibber/README.md

 --join
 ```

-If you see strange errors about TLS and stuff try to use oen of following
+If you see strange errors about TLS and stuff try to use one of following
 options:

 * `--no-tls` --- disable TLS completely, not recommended, server may not
 support that mode;
-* `--start-tls` --- use TLS but only when server say about it.
+* `--start-tls` --- use TLS but only when server say about it;
-* `--no-verify-tls-host` --- skip hostname validation in certificate check.
+* `--no-verify-tls-host` --- skip hostname validation in certificate check;
-* `--debug` --- you will see complete dump of answers from server in XML.
+* `--debug` --- you will see complete dump of answers from server in XML;

 #### Using mod_rest

-`/etc/jibber/jibber.conf`:
+`/etc/jibber/jibber.conf`

 ```
 mod_rest